Confidence Before Answering: A Paradigm Shift for Efficient LLM Uncertainty Estimation: Experiment

-We focus on two representative answer-first methods: \begin{enumerate} \item \textbf{Sampling-based surrogates (Majority Voting)}: multiple answers are sampled and clustered by semantic equivalence; confidence is computed as the proportion of samples in the largest cluster, and the representative answer from this cluster is returned as the final prediction. \item \textbf{Post-hoc verbalized confidence (RLCR; Reinforcement Learning with Calibration Rewards)}: we adopt the approach described in \cite{damani2025a}; the specific reward computation is given by the following formula:
+\item \textbf{Sampling-based surrogates (Majority Voting)}: multiple answers are sampled and clustered by semantic equivalence; confidence is computed as the proportion of samples in the largest cluster, and the representative answer from this cluster is returned as the final prediction. \item \textbf{Post-hoc verbalized confidence (RLCR; Reinforcement Learning with Calibration Rewards)}: we adopt the approach described in \cite{damani2025a}; the specific reward computation is given by the following formula: